akelman/ggpeps/README.md

     pip install .
     ```

-    Both commands will install the package `ggpeps` into your environment (and the necessary dependencies).
+    All commands will install the package `ggpeps` into your environment (and the necessary dependencies).

 You can test your installation by opening a python console (just type `python`) and executing
 ```python